What Is Salik And How It Works?

 An account is opened for you when you purchase your first Salik tag.
 At that point of purchase, you must submit a completed application form.
 Application forms are available at the outlets listed above and you can download them online.

 While opening your account, you need to provide both your personal information and your car registration details.
-Once your open your account, you will receive your account number through SMS.
+Once you open your account, you will receive your account number through SMS.

 Where Are Salik Toll Gates In The UAE?